Meniscal Transplant Surgery

-What happens during meniscal transplant surgery?
+What happens during meniscus transplant surgery?

 Your healthcare provider can help explain the details of your particular surgery.
-An orthopedic surgeon will perform the surgery.
+An orthopedic surgeon will do the surgery.
 The whole operation may take a couple of hours.
 In general, you can expect the following:

 - A healthcare provider (anesthesiologist) will give you medicine so that you’ll sleep through the operation and won’t feel any pain or discomfort during the surgery.
 (You may receive spinal anesthesia and a medicine to help you relax.)